martamateu/aws-challenge/README.md

 ## 🐛 Troubleshooting

-Ver [TROUBLESHOOTING.md](docs/TROUBLESHOOTING.md) para soluciones a problemas comunes.
+See [TROUBLESHOOTING.md](docs/TROUBLESHOOTING.md) for solutions to common problems.

-## 📝 Licencia
+## 📝 License

 MIT License

-## 👤 Autor
+## 👤 Author

-Marta Mateu - Cloud Engineer Challenge para Kantox
+Marta Mateu - Cloud Engineer Challenge for Kantox

 ---

-**¿Preguntas o sugerencias?** Abre un issue en este repositorio.
+**Questions or suggestions?** Open an issue in this repository.